novopl/restible/docs/tutorial/01_basic.rst

 1. Start with an empty Flask app
 ================================

+We use the most basic flask structure there is: everything is contained within one ``main.py`` file.
+The app is very simple so there's not need to split it up yet.

 .. literalinclude:: /examples/01_basic/main.py
     :lines: 1-31,127-130
     :linenos:

 2. ``BlogPost`` model
 =====================

+Next we create a simple model to persist our blog posts.
+Only the bare minimum here as that's not the point.

 .. literalinclude:: /examples/01_basic/main.py
     :lines: 38-52